JayDee35/security-lab-and-ai-risk/pi-lab/week-01-baseline-setup.md

 ## Connecting from Windows (SSH) — how we found the Pi
 ### What we tried first
-- Tried `securitypi.local` and it failed:
+- Tried `HOSTNAME.local` and it failed:
-  - “Could not resolve hostname securitypi.local”
+  - “Could not resolve hostname”

 ### Why it failed
 - `.local` relies on mDNS/Bonjour, which often doesn’t work by default on Windows.

 ### What we did instead (reliable method)
-- Couldn’t log into TELUS router admin, so we found the Pi by scanning the LAN:
+- Couldn’t log into router admin, so we found the Pi by scanning the LAN:
-  - Confirmed PC network range using `ipconfig` (IPv4 192.168.1.x)
+  - Confirmed PC network range using `ipconfig` (IPv4 xxx.xxx.x.xxx)
-  - Scanned the network for devices with SSH (port 22) open
+  - Scanned the network for devices with SSH open
-  - Found the Pi at: <PI_LAN_IP>
+  - Found the Pi
-- SSH’d in successfully:
+- SSH’d in successfully
-  - `ssh username@PI_LAN_IP`
-- Confirmed login prompt:
+- Confirmed login prompt
-  - `username@securitypi:~ $`

 ### Why this works
 - The Pi gets a private LAN IP from the router.
-- SSH listens on port 22, so scanning for port 22 finds it.
+- SSH listens on port XX, so scanning for port XX finds it.

 ---